mehulagg/gitlab/doc/api/members.md

 Gets a list of group members that count as billable.
 The list includes members in the subgroup or subproject.

 This API endpoint works on top-level groups only.
-It does not work on sub-groups.
+It does not work on subgroups.

 NOTE:
 Unlike other API endpoints, billable members is updated once per day at 12:00 UTC.